Sighting sea turtles on a dive is a unique and unforgettable experience.

 Sea turtles also lost the ability to retract their limbs (head, flippers, and tail) into their carapaces.

-Sea Turtles Species
+Types of Sea Turtles

 Seven different species of sea turtles grace our ocean waters, from the shallow seagrass beds of the Indian Ocean to the colorful reefs of the Coral Triangle and the sandy beaches of the Eastern Pacific.